 I might have wanted to deny my muse, but I will no more.
 After all, it’s been there the whole time.

-Filed under: books, DIY, editing, Finding Cadence, indie publishing, Joanne Huspek, music, violin, writing, women, life, NaNoWriMo, people, reading, rewriting, Self publishing, womens literature, writing | Tagged: classes, editing, edits, finding cadence, first person, garbage writing, major edits, my baby is born again!, people, querying, san francisco writers conference, the ocean, writing | 3 Comments »
+Filed under: books, editing, Finding Cadence, indie publishing, people, querying, reading, rewriting, Self publishing, womens literature, writing | Tagged: finding a muse, inspiration, muse, ocean beach, rewriting, san francisco, san francisco writers conference, the ocean, writing | 3 Comments »